richardaubin/co-cart/readme.txt

 == Changelog ==

 📢 Only bug and security updates will be provided here on WordPress dot ORG.
 Any new major updates starting with v5.0 will be provided [directly from us](https://cocartapi.com?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink).

+= v4.6.2 - xx July, 2025 =

+### Bug Fix

+* REST API: Removing an item stays removed.
+[Solves issue #534](https://github.com/co-cart/co-cart/issues/534)

+> WooCommerce v10 caused a cache issue due to a change in the many times session data is handled.

+### Improvement

+* Plugin: Session handler optimized - New sessions created first, then auth users if no cart requested.
+* Plugin: Session handler - Removed the need to set cart hash at the start.
+* Plugin: Session handler - Added a warning log for when the session data must have really screwed up.
+* Plugin: Session handler - Added max expiration exceed limit to 30 days to avoid performance issues and the session table growing too large.
+* Authentication and CORS optimized to parse data less allowing for a faster response.
+* Plugin: Moved the cart cache to load once WooCommerce has loaded instead of only during the REST API.

+> Developer note: Cart cache allows for items with custom pricing to be calculated on the native site and not just via the REST API to keep consistent with calculations.

+### Requirements

+* WooCommerce v9 minimum is now required for CoCart but for best performance recommend using v10+

 = v4.6.1 - 21st July, 2025 =